hotwired/stimulus-site/docs/reference/lifecycle_callbacks.md

 Stimulus calls special methods on your controller at notable times during its lifecycle.

-You can implement these methods to set up or tear down associated state as the controller connects to and disconnects from the document.
+You can implement these methods to set up or tear down associated state when the controller connects to and disconnects from the document.

 Method       | Invoked by Stimulus…
 ------------ | --------------------